Compact Dental Template Customisation in 46 Days, ~14 Hours — White-Label Delivery for a US Marketing Agency

 • Anton Hersun, — project lead (estimation, agency-side communication, sign-off coordination, xaver-ops QA passes across rounds 2, 5, 6, 7)

 Agency-side project management, design, content sourcing, and the end-client relationship remained with the partner agency throughout.
-Brown Dental did not interact with our team directly.
-All customisation requests came through the agency’s shared issue backlog; nothing about the build was visible to the end client.
+The practice in Atlanta dealt only with the agency it had retained; our work reached it as the agency’s deliverable.
+Every customisation request came through the agency’s shared issue backlog, and the practice signed off on the agency’s name, not ours.

 Request a spec review →